Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ![png](/assets/images/df_23_1.png)

 As I said, by eye, it really could be linear or exponential.
 The fit parameters don't help us much.
-If it is exponential, the important parameter $b$ is already less than 1, so that's improvement from the classical case, but it's definitely possibly exponential.
+If it is exponential, the important parameter $$b$$ is already less than 1, so that's improvement from the classical case, but it's definitely possibly exponential.
 There just aren't enough data points to distinguish between a linear and exponential trend.
 Luckily, IBM has a 15-qubit quantum computer available! :D Let's try that.
 For sake of time, I only ran 1 repetition, so there are no statistics.

 ## Timed Trial: Deutsch-Jozsa with a 15-Qubit Quantum Computer